-This course studies the structure and function of phytos and zoobentos in aquatic environments as well as the reciprocal relationship between plants and animals and their environment.
-This includes physiological adaptations of phytos and zoobentos to stress in benthic environments.
+This course studies the structure and function of phytos and zoobentos in aquatic environments as well as the reciprocal relationship between plants and

 12. Social Research Method IMP21344 3 SKS

 This course studies sampling methods and techniques, data collection and analysis of social research data in the field of coastal community empowerment and research in order to provide consideration of coastal problem decisions.